Ringtone (remix)

-"Ringtone (remix)" is a song by American experimental musical duo 100 Gecs, composed of Dylan Brady and Laura Les, from their remix album 1000 Gecs and the Tree of Clues (2020).
-The song features vocals from British singer Charli XCX, American rapper Rico Nasty, and British singer Sarah Bonito of the indie pop band Kero Kero Bonito.
-The song is a remix of "Ringtone", a highlight from 100 Gecs' debut studio album 1000 Gecs (2019).
+"Ringtone" is a song by American experimental musical duo 100 gecs, composed of Dylan Brady and Laura Les, from 100 Gecs' debut studio album 1000 Gecs (2019).
+Its remix, included on their remix album 1000 Gecs and the Tree of Clues (2020), features vocals from British singer Charli XCX, American rapper Rico Nasty, and British singer Sarah Bonito of the indie pop band Kero Kero Bonito.
 The song's production is glitchy with "80's video game-inspired blips" and uses heavy bass and Auto-Tune.

-"Ringtone (remix)" was first previewed at a live DJ set in January 2020.
-It was released a month later, on February 24, 2020 as the third single from 1000 Gecs & The Tree of Clues, following the release of the "Money Machine" and "745 Sticky" remixes.
-The song was met with critical acclaim, who praised Charli XCX's guest appearance.
+The "Ringtone" remix was first previewed at a live DJ set in January 2020.
+It was released a month later, on February 24, 2020 as the third single from 1000 Gecs and the Tree of Clues, following the release of the "Money Machine" and "745 Sticky" remixes.
+The song was met with critical acclaim, with particular praise for Charli xcx's guest appearance.

 Background

 100 Gecs released their debut album, 1000 Gecs, on May 31, 2019.
 Jillian Mapes of Pitchfork cited the original version of "Ringtone" a highlight from the album, describing it as "among 100 Gecs' catchiest songs."
 Brady helped co-produce British singer Charli XCX's song "Click" featuring German singer Kim Petras and Estonian rapper Tommy Cash.
 "Click" was included on Charli XCX's third studio album Charli, released on September 13, 2019, and was later rereleased as "Click (No Boys Remix)" that replaces Cash with American singer Slayyyter.

-On October 23, 2019, 100 Gecs announced an upcoming remix album titled 1000 Gecs & Th3 Phant0m M3nac3.
+On October 23, 2019, 100 Gecs announced an upcoming remix album titled 1000 Gecs and th3 Phant0m M3nac3.
 A remix of "Money Machine" by British producer A. G. Cook was released alongside the announcement.
 A. G. Cook is a frequent Charli XCX collaborator.
 On November 6, 2019, 100 Gecs released a remix of "745 Sticky" with American hip hop trio Injury Reserve.
 That same month, American rapper Rico Nasty teased an upcoming collaboration with Brady titled "iPhone"; Nasty said in January 2020 that she'd release the song once American rapper Lil Uzi Vert recorded a verse for it.
-Upon the release of "Ringtone (remix)", the remix album was renamed 1000 Gecs & The Tree of Clues.
+Upon the release of the "Ringtone" remix, the remix album was renamed 1000 Gecs and the Tree of Clues.

 Composition and lyrics

-"Ringtone (remix)" is less frenzied than its original counterpart and fits with Charli XCX's futuristic pop style.
+The "Ringtone" remix is less frenzied than its original counterpart and fits with Charli XCX's futuristic pop style.
 Brendan Wetmore of Paper wrote that the remix has "ten times the bass" of the original version.
-Patrick Johnson of Hypebeast described "Ringtone (remix)" as sporadic and glitchy; Charli XCX sings the chorus on top of "high-pitched vocal samples and 80's video game-inspired blips."
+Patrick Johnson of Hypebeast described the "Ringtone" remix as sporadic and glitchy; Charli XCX sings the chorus on top of "high-pitched vocal samples and 80's video game-inspired blips."
 In her hook, Charli XCX is vulnerable, similar to her 2017 single "Boys", though she sings about trading many boys for just the one.
 After the first chorus, Sarah Bonito of the band Kero Kero Bonito sings the next verse.
 The beat switches for Nasty's verse, who raps over an electric guitar and then sings with Auto-Tune.
 Les briefly chimes in to ask Charli XCX to sing the hook.